t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

   * Terms: Bootstrapping, provisioning, intialization, configuration, registration.
   * Players: Bootstrap Server, Client, Device, Manufacturer, Owner, Server, User
   * Initial beliefs assumed in the device: The client has as a starting point, the necessary information to trust the LwM2M in the bootstrapping process and later the registration.
-The client has all the necesary to either get the bootstrap information, from the factory bootstrap (pre-installed), a smartcard, or it has key material to establish a secure communication (DTLS/OSCORE) with the LwM2M bootstrap-server and perform the bootstrapping.
+The client has all the necessary to either get the bootstrap information, from the factory bootstrap (pre-installed), a smartcard, or it has key material to establish a secure communication (DTLS/OSCORE) with the LwM2M bootstrap-server and perform the bootstrapping.
   * Processes: Factory Bootstrap, Bootstrap from Smartcard, Client Initiated Bootstrap and Server Initiated Bootstrap.
   * Beliefs imparted to the device after protocol execution: After the bootstrapping is performed, the LwM2M client can register with the LwM2M servers.